dbgrigsby/Postr/README-akb93.md

 #11/9/2018
 ## Refactor previous week's Twitter code
-    In previous weeks, I split up my twitter code across multiple modules and files.
-All of these will be combined into one twitter file so that the scheduler can dynamic dispatch the appropriate functions properly.
+    I moved a bio method to the main twitter module so that the scheduler can dynamic dispatch this method.

 ## Implement Instagram media upload operations
     Implemented posting media/photos for an Instagram account